Get a quote

 By being mindful of these legal nuances and challenges associated with spray foam insulation, homeowners in England and Wales can make informed decisions that safeguard both their property’s integrity and financial investments in the long term.
 We always advise clients to have any property that they are buying surveyed.
 After all it is most people’s biggest investment.
 This advice is particularly salient if the property is one of the many with spray foam insulation.

-This blog was prepared by Alexander JLO’s property partner Matt Johnson on the 19th August 2024 and is correct at the date of publication.
+This blog was prepared by Alexander JLO’s property partner Matt Johnson on 15th January 2025 and is correct at the date of publication.
 Matt has many years of experience of dealing with property work and specialises in new build and shared ownership properties.
-His profile on the independent Review Solicitor website and be found Here
+His profile on the independent Review Solicitor website and be found here